 These figures highlight the room for improvement around an appreciative culture/leadership in healthcare.

-- Doctors should routinely notice and celebrate their achievements. - ✓ Teams should develop processes and procedures to recognise and celebrate achievements. - Organisations should capture examples of great work and have ways to share, reward and celebrate, eg Greatex reporting.
+- ✓ Teams should develop processes and procedures to help create work environments that encourage recognition and celebration of achievements. - Organisations should capture examples of great work and have ways to share, reward and celebrate.

 Community